 - Graduate Loyalty Discount: The School of Arts & Social Sciences offers a 10% discount on tuition fees for all City graduates.

 We have been running Journalism courses at City since 1976.
 In the years since, over 5,000 students have graduated and are now working in the media in the UK and internationally.

 Read alumni stories and see the full list of graduate destinations in the latest issue of our alumni magazine XCity.

 Find out more about City University London

 Please submit the following:

-- A copy of your degree transcript.
-We require one of the following: an original transcript; a copy certified by your university; or an electronic scan of your transcript.
-If you have not yet graduated, you will be required to submit your degree transcript as soon as it is available.
-You will not be able to register as a City student without having supplied your degree transcript.
+- A copy of your degree transcript: We require one of the following: an original transcript; a copy certified by your university; or an electronic scan of your transcript.
+If you have not yet graduated, you will be required to submit an interim transcript until your final transcript is available.
+You may submit transcripts from your first and second years of undergraduate study.
+You will not be able to register as a City student without having supplied your final degree transcript.

-Article 1: explain in not more than 200 words why you want to come on our course and what you expect to gain from it.
-(This replaces the "Statement in Support of Application" requested in the application form.
+* Article 1: explain in not more than 200 words why you want to come on our course and what you expect to gain from it.

 * Article 2: a 250-word article suitable for a local newspaper, based on an interview you conduct with someone interesting in your local area.